 Sooner or later, however, the person who is being denied their right to be a person will find it just too painful to bear any longer.
 Their faith in the power of love to overcome abuse will die and they will start to feel more pity for themselves than they do for their partner.
 When that happens they will leave.

 If these diagrams ring true for you, or seem to be an accurate portrayal of your partner, you are in a toxic relationship.
-The only way out is to create a real self capable of existing without the substitute “core”.
+The only way out, other than ending the relationship, is for the abuser to create a real self capable of existing without the substitute “core”.

-Some people aim for learning to exist with the empty space but this is not living!
+Some abusive people aim for learning to exist with the empty space but this is not living!

 If your world looks like one of the above diagrams have a look at the following diagram.
-I have explained this diagram in the Mental Health Safety Net article elsewhere on this site but this is how your world could look.
+I have explained this diagram in the Mental Health Safety Net article elsewhere on this site but this is how your world could, and should, look.

 You may be able to reach this goal without any help but you will get there a lot faster if you do seek help.
 Counsellors are trained to help people make these kinds of changes so I would encourage you to seek one you feel comfortable with.